zemler/zemler/README.md

 **`Pentester & Security Researcher`**

 I'm currently working for a company called EXATEL as Penetester, where I'm involved in testing of LANs (mainly Active Directory) and web applications.
-I started my cyber security journey already in high school, where I passed my first two Microsoft certifications, which then helped me get my first job as a Junior Penetration Tester.
+I started my cyber security journey already in high school, where I earned my first two Microsoft certifications, which then helped me get my first job as a Junior Penetration Tester.

 #